Investigators pore over evidence from the home of alleged Gilgo Beach serial killer as search ends

 During the search, police used a scanning technology to identify “disturbances” in the ground outside Heuermann’s property, Tierney said.
 An excavator dug up the yard, and investigators with shovels could be seen scraping through freshly upturned earth.

+“There was nothing of note taken from the back yard,” he said.
+“As far as remains, there is a whole entire trace analysis we have to go through with the house with regard to hair fibers, DNA, blood, which we’ll have to await the results of.”

 Police were also seen pulling a large doll encased in glass and a portrait of a woman with a bruise on her face from the house.
-All of the material recovered from the house will soon be tested for DNA and blood samples that may be relevant to the case.

-“We won’t know exactly what we have for quite some time, just given the sheer volume of evidence that was taken,” Tierney said.
+Tierney said it would be “quite some time” before all of the evidence could be tested for forensics.

 The end of the search comes as police in Las Vegas and South Carolina are beginning their own investigations into whether the suspect may have been connected to any unresolved cases.
 Heuermann owns a timeshare in Las Vegas and planned to retire in a remote area of South Carolina, where his brother currently lives.